 At this point, you may be wondering what I had done that was so bad.
 A person had asked my opinion, sought my advice, and I gave it; so what?
 SO WHAT??
 Opinions matter.
 RECOMMENDATIONS matter.
 A LOT.
-When we give someone a solution to a problem, or any recommendation, we are giving our word.
+When we give someone a solution to a problem or any recommendation, we are giving our word.
+We are becoming their trusted advisors.
 It means something.
 Any time we engage another person, we should always have their best interest above our own.
 We place our reputations on the line.
 I may like that beer perfectly fine.
 It may be my favorite product of the moment, but it isn’t for everyone, and it certainly isn’t one of those beers that “goes with everything.”

 According to ratebeer.com Southern Tier Blackwater Series: Crème Brûlée Stout reviews, the beer should be served as a dessert.
 One reviewer stated, “I could hardly drink this straight as it is so incredibly sweet.
 I added a dollop of vanilla ice cream, and it became one of the best floats I ever tasted.”
 Basically, it’s crème brûlée in a bottle.
 Good stuff for me as crème brûlée is a favorite dessert of mine, hence the problem.
 I didn’t ask if he liked crème brûlée.

 Why I Was a Terrible Trusted Advisor